History of Palermo FC: Foundation and early years (1898–1927)

 Lipton Cup winning side of 1910.

 The history of the arrival of football in Palermo city is linked to the solid relationships that the high local bourgeoisie entertained with the British people.
-For a long time it was thought that the team had been founded in April 1898 for the English initiative Joseph Isaac Spadafora Whitaker and his other compatriots, transferred to Palermo.
-This theory is based on a misunderstanding: in April 1897 a circle was actually born, called Sport Club, where probably practiced the football discipline for the first time.
-Joseph Whitaker have had an important role in the first years of the club: in 1902 he would then have been appointed honorary president, as evidenced by a letter dated March 14 of that year.
-Conventionally, the history of Palermo has been begun on 1º November 1900, thanks to the contribution, as well as the English community in the city, by Ignazio Majo Pagano, a young man who had known football in England and who had decided to import it in his native town.
-Thus was born the "Anglo-Palermitan Athletic and Foot-Ball Club", which had the aim of promoting the development of the sports.
+There is some debate and uncertainty about the exact date the club was founded.
+Some authorities believe that it may have been founded as early as 1898 due to the existence of papers addressed to Joseph Whitaker, English ornithologist in Palermo and originally believed to be first club president, about a Palermo football team founded in the month of April of that year.
+Conversely, another source cites that in April 1897, the future founders of Palermo Calcio founded the Sport Club.
+Joseph Whitaker have had an important role in the first years of the club: in 1902 he would then have been appointed honorary president, as evidenced by a letter dated 14 March of that year.

+The most common and officially stated foundation date is 1 November 1900, thanks to the contribution, as well as the English community in the city, by Ignazio Majo Pagano, a young man who had known football in England and who had decided to import it in his native town.
+Thus was born the Anglo-Palermitan Athletic and Foot-Ball Club, which had the aim of promoting the development of the sports.
 Colors were chosen in red and blue, like the colors of a football t-shirt that Majo Pagano had brought with him from England.
 As the first president was appointed the Deputy British Console in Palermo Edward de Garston, as a trainer George Blake, coming from Genoa Cricket and Football Club.
 The first registered office of Sicilian Sodalizio was established at the Villa La Grua di Carini (today Villa Zito), while its first gaming land, for home-based football meetings, was made available by the Whitaker family, on their own property.
 However the Varvaro camp was soon nicknamed "u Pantanu" (the mire), given the bad drainage of the waters.